kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ### Extensibility to Other Route Kinds

-This GEP intentionally ships HTTPRoute-only in its first experimental iteration, but the API shape is deliberately structured so that other route kinds can be added without renaming, moving, or forking `httpFilters`:
+This GEP intentionally ships HTTPRoute-only, but the API shape is deliberately structured so that other route kinds can be added without renaming, moving, or forking `httpFilters`:

 * **`GRPCRoute`.** GRPCRoute is HTTP/2 in practice.
 If community consensus extends pre-routing to GRPCRoute, no new field is required: the same